-Computer-Aided Project of Numerical Heat Transfer Xi'an Jiaotong University, 2017-12-6
+Computer-Aided Project of 2019 Numerical Heat Transfe Xi'an Jiaotong University

-In this year we present two computer-aided projects: one is to be solved by our teaching code, the other is to be sollved by FLUENT.
-Every student can choose one project according to your interest and consition.
+We present three computer-aided projects: one is to be solved by our teaching code (Project 1), the 2nd and 3rd ones are to be solved by FLUENT (Fundamental, Project 2, Intermediate Project 3).
+Every student can choose one project according to your interest and condition.